keiti-chan/prompts/product_description/README.md

 9. **REVIEWS**
    - Pull **3** short, human‑sounding summaries from `review_file`, including **≥1 recent** (last 2 months).
 Output reviewer name + date + paraphrased quote.

+9B **REAL-LIFE EXPERIENCES**
+   - Heading: “Real-life Experiences”.
+   - Exactly 2 lines chosen from `product_experience.json`:
+     - One from `everyday_use`,
+     - One from `parent_story`.
+   - Rotate/randomise based on `seed` for uniqueness.
+   - Do not output more than 2.
+   - Use natural tone; no placeholders or symbols.

 10. **RELATED**
     - Links to **home**, **league/team collection**, and **other leagues** with short, helpful lead‑ins.